Two injured in overnight shootings in Highland Heights, South Memphis

 MEMPHIS, Tenn. — First responders were busy handling two overnight shootings that left two individuals injured.

-The first man was found laying in the street on Holmes and Henry Avenue in front of the Atlantic Oaks Apartments in Highland Heights.
+The first man was found laying in the street on Atlantic Street and Henry Avenue, and rushed to the hospital in critical condition.

+Just before the incident, officers said the victim was seen heading to a nearby store with two other people.
+One of those individuals – a male juvenile – was detained.
+The second suspect fled the scene in a silver Pontiac.

 Police were also called to a possible drive-by shooting in South Memphis.